MAV15-350/MAV15-350/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...INSTA ID @zx_john_
 - 😄 Pronouns: ...
 - ⚡ Fun fact:...
-I DONT KNOW MORE ABOUT THId
+I DONT KNOW MORE ABOUT THIS
 - LETS INSTALL ROOT FOR TERMUX--->
 - # install git
 pkg install git -y